GantMan/Public_Speaking_Hits/README.md

 ## 🚫 Something Went Wrong

 These lines are for situations where things go off the rails.
-It's important in times like this to find a way to keep guidance with the
+It's important in times like this to find a way to keep and guide the audience's attention.

 <details>
 <summary>